artmg/lubuild/help/configure/Windows.md

 		* by turning on or off certain bios settings
 		* try Googling the error
 			* with your fingers crossed and plenty of patience

-* Alternatively try Veracrypt
+#### Veracrypt System Encryption

+If you choose to use Veracrypt to encrypt your system partition, you might consider turning off Windows FDE in settings (even if it is not fully encrypted for the reasons above).

 * `choco install -y veracrypt`
-	* not sure if restart required now
+* not sure if restart is required now
-	* Launch Veracrypt
+* launch the Veracrypt app
-	* System / Encrypt System partition
+* System / Encrypt System Partition
 * Type: Normal
-	* Area: Windows sys partition
+* Area: Windows System Partition
-	* OS: Single Boot
+* Number of OS: (choose as appropriate, e.g. Single Boot)
+* Encryption options:
-	* Encryption options: if you don't understand, then default is fine
+	* if you don't understand these, default is fine
+	* if you change these, it may take a couple of seconds longer to boot
+	* however it will make it MUCH harder for other people to brute-force crack your encryption
+	* Of course a longer password really helps this too!
+* Use mouse for random data
+* Disable Windows Fast Startup
+* save the recovery data to a removable drive medium
-	* you'll need a small USB drive to store the Rescue Data
+	* the Rescue Data only takes a handful of MB
+* choose Wipe Mode
+* reboot for a PreTest
-*
+* finally Encrypt

-#### Windows updates puts Veracrypt into Recovery
+##### Windows updates puts Veracrypt into Recovery

 If you have used Veracrypt System Encryption to encrypt your full Windows System Partition, you might encounter issues following a Windows Update.